-PV is one of the most important financial functions in Excel which calculates the present value of an annuity or a single sum.
+PV is one of the most important financial functions in Excel which calculates (a) the present value of a finite stream of equidistant equal cash flows at a constant interest rate over a specific period or (b) p

 1. Click "More rules" in the "Data Bars" list; 2.
 Check "Show Bar Only" in the new window and select the fill color.
 3. The bar will keep but the values in the cells disappear.